DeckofAdventures/TheGame/2_Development/02_Design_Document.md

 Second, Deck of Adventures is designed to be **flexible**, across the many types of stories GMs want to tell.
-While our mechanics have been work shopped with lore from the World of Erdanis, all core mechanics should be portable to another setting.
-The flavor text that surrounds mechanics will change beyond Erdanis, but the features themselves should stay the same.
+While our mechanics have been work shopped with lore from the World of Erdania, all core mechanics should be portable to another setting.
+The flavor text that surrounds mechanics will change beyond Erdania, but the features themselves should stay the same.

 Third, participants should be able to quickly and easily engage in **rich storytelling**